 User-generated content is a powerful tool in the hands of any business.
 Not only does it allow your marketing team to be a bit lazy and give the controls to your users for a short while, but it also boosts engagement and promotes your brand in a very creative way.

 This article will focus on how store owners and entrepreneurs can benefit from user-generated content for retail marketing.
-Let’s take a look, shall we?
+So let’s take a look, shall we?

 Use a branded hashtag to collect user-generated content